 Yes.
 You need to create an app in the Clover Developer Dashboard to get your App ID, App Secret, and PAKMS key.
 This takes about 5 minutes.
 The developer dashboard is free to use.

-Most merchants are up and running in under 10 minutes.
-Install the plugin, enter your license key and Clover credentials, connect via OAuth, and run your first sync.
+Most merchants are up and running in 15–30 minutes — the time accounts for creating the Clover developer app, completing OAuth, and configuring sync settings.
 Our setup guide walks you through every step.

 Yes.
 You can switch between Sandbox and Production environments in the plugin settings.
 We recommend testing in Sandbox first before going live with your production Clover account.